 A few types of PayPal email scams are particularly prevalent—and, unfortunately, continue to be quite effective.

-When using PayPal, whether as a buyer, a seller, or for a money transfer between friends, make sure to stay wary of these types of scams.
+When using PayPal, whether as a buyer, seller, or for a money transfer between friends, make sure to stay wary of these types of scams.

 It may sound great—and oh so tempting—to believe that you’ve suddenly come across a bundle of money that you never knew previously existed.
 But try to push past the temptation to see the truth: These things hardly, if ever, actually happen.